utdata/csvkit-nicar/README.md

 Hit return, and you'll see the first 10 lines of the "11.csv" file run across your screen.

-Scroll back and look at the top of this return, and you can see the headers, but I have a better way below.
+Scroll back and look at the top of this return, and you can see the headers, but I have a better way below to see those.

 ### More terminal